 What kind of guitar was it?

-A very good guitar - I still dream of having another one all the time - brand new pure white Stratocaster made in about 1960.
+A very good guitar - I still dream of having another one all the time - a pure white Telcaster made in about 1960 [1966 - Ed].
 Because my band (Timebox) was appearing on BBC colour TV ('Colour Me Pop', 1968) I splashed out a bit of money on it.
 Our manager said "You're going to appear on colour TV in a grey suit and a white guitar!
 He bought some coloured plastic and stuck it all over the guitar, making it a bit psychedelic.

 What do you think of Allan Holdsworth?